Latin American Studies

 Latin American Studies is an interdisciplinary academic program that focuses on the culture, history, politics, and society of Latin America, which includes Mexico, Central America, South America, and the Caribbean.

-Students can minor in Latin American Studies (LAS) at Centre College.
-As part of the LAS curriculum, students will gain an understanding of Latin American and Latinx perspectives and analyze Latin American issues from multiple points of view.
-LAS students will develop linguistic and cultural fluency, engage with Latin American and Latinx scholarship and communities, and draw connections among the methodologies and perspectives of multiple disciplines.
+As part of the Latin American Studies curriculum, students will gain an understanding of Latin American and Latinx perspectives and analyze Latin American issues from multiple points of view.
+Students will develop linguistic and cultural fluency, engage with Latin American and Latinx scholarship and communities, and draw connections among the methodologies and perspectives of multiple disciplines.

-The Latin American studies minor requires seven courses including LAS 210 Introduction to Latin American Studies and SPA 220 Intermediate Spanish-II or equivalent.
+The Latin American studies minor requires seven courses including Introduction to Latin American Studies and Intermediate Spanish-II or equivalent.
 Five additional courses must be chosen from a list of Latin America-focused classes that includes the following disciplines: history, anthropology, environmental studies, politics, religion, and Spanish.
-Also required is a capstone experience (a project consisting of one of the following, subject to approval by the LAS committee: an internship, an independent study, or a Latin American focus in the junior or senior project of the major) with a product presented at the annual RICE symposium or other venue for student presentations, and at a yearly Latin American Studies Senior Workshop.
-This capstone need not be a separate course — but it should involve presentation of a product beyond any original course requirements.
+Also required is a capstone experience with a presentation at the annual RICE symposium or other venue for student presentations, and at a yearly Latin American Studies Senior Workshop.